Strasmore Research

 Data notes

-• Entity verification (reused symbol): the SPCX symbol previously identified an unrelated company whose tape ran through April 2026; nothing before the June 12, 2026 listing is attributed to SpaceX.
+• Entity verification (reused symbol): the SPCX symbol previously identified an unrelated company whose tape ran through April 2026; nothing before the June 12, 2026 listing is attributed to SpaceX, and every panel on this page is floored at that date.
 The scoreboard's issue-price receipt reads the stocks_ipos record (Space Exploration Technologies Corp., listed 2026-06-12); the first-month deep dive carries the full verification receipts.

-• The peak passed the lone-print cross-check: the $225.64 high printed across two consecutive minutes (10:02–10:03 a.m.
-ET on the peak session) with neighboring bars within about two dollars — a traced extreme, not a stray print.
+• The peak passed the lone-print cross-check: the peak high printed across two consecutive minutes (10:02–10:03 a.m.
+ET on the peak session) with neighboring bars within about two dollars, a traced extreme rather than a stray print.
+A new high would break this page's peak-date bound and hold it for review.

-• Volumes are minute-bar sums over regular hours only; extended-hours prints (including the pre-market June 23 low noted in the first-month post) sit outside every panel on this page.
+• Volumes are minute-bar sums over regular hours only; extended-hours prints, including the pre-market June 23 low noted in the first-month post, sit outside every panel here.

 Methodology

-• SPCX traded 16 sessions from June 12 through July 7, 2026 — the June 19 (Juneteenth) and July 3 (Independence Day) closures were verified from observed bars, never assumed.
-Timestamps are stored in UTC and converted to New York time inside the queries; regular hours are 13:30–19:59 UTC (9:30 a.m.–4:00 p.m.
-ET in summer); "close" means the last regular-session minute bar; prices come from the delayed consolidated view.
+• Timestamps are stored in UTC and converted to New York time inside the queries; the regular session is selected on the ET clock (9:30 a.m. to 3:59 p.m. minute bars), so the window stays correct across the daylight-saving change.
+"Close" means the last regular-session minute bar; prices come from the delayed consolidated view.

 • Decimal columns are cast to 64-bit floats before ratio arithmetic.
 Option expiry, type, and strike are parsed from the OCC ticker (positions 7/13/14 for this four-character root; length(ticker) = 21 pins the root exactly, so look-alike roots cannot leak in).